We may earn a commission when you buy through links in our articles. Learn more.

 Fall of Babylon

-• Plus two movement for the first ten turns after declaring a surprise war on a major civilisation
+• Plus two movement for the first ten turns after declaring a surprise war on a major civilization

 • Plus five loyalty per turn in occupied cities with a garrisoned unit